 Gut bacteria play a key role in digestion.
 Around 500 different bacteria species are found in the large intestine and everyone’s microbiome — as this mix of bacteria is known — is unique.

-As bacteria interact with undigested carbohydrates in the gut, they produce a range of different gases and these can lead to flatulence.
+As bacteria interact with undigested carbohydrates in the gut, they produce a range of different gases and these can lead to excessive wind and flatulence.

 Our microbiome is influenced by our diet, lifestyle and use of antibiotics can lead to significant changes in the gases we produce.
 That’s why antibiotics can sometimes cause flatulence, and why probiotics — which contain so-called friendly bacteria — can improve the balance of beneficial bacteria and reduce flatulence and other gastric symptoms.
 Probiotic drinks and yogurts are readily available, and fermented foods such as sauerkraut and kimchi also provide probiotics.

 Medicines including ibuprofen, statins and antifungals can sometimes cause flatulence.
 Speak to your doctor if you suspect a medicine you take regularly is causing wind problems.

 Irritable Bowel Syndrome (IBS) affects as many as 1 in 5 people and can arise from food passing through the gut too quickly or slowly, overly sensitive nerves in the gut, food intolerances and stress.
 It can also cause stomach cramps, bloating, diarrhoea and constipation.
 These tend to come and go over time, and episodes can last for days, weeks or months.
 Talk to your doctor, who can suggest a management plan.
 This may include adherence to an eating plan known as the FODMAPs diet, which has been clinically shown to help with IBS symptoms, however it must be followed with the supervision of a dietitian.